 The King’s Colonials (KC) were a unique yeomanry Regiment in the British Army in the opening years of the 20th century.
-Although formed in the final stages of the Boer War, the Regiment itself did not see service there although a number of its individual members did.
+Although formed in the final stages of the Boer War, the Regiment itself did not see service there although a number of its individual members had.
 The King's Colonials were comprised of Colonial volunteers resident in Britain initially from those living in London but in time extending to Cambridge, Oxford and Liverpool.
 A combination of colourful characters, rich and flamboyant uniforms, iconic badges proudly reflecting Dominion heritages and Royal patronage ensured that the King’s Colonials became a much talked about Regiment.
 The King’s Colonials bore a number of distinctions and among them that they were the only Colonial unit administered from Whitehall.

 Re-named in 1910 as the King Edward’s Horse (King’s Overseas Dominions Regiment) (KEH/KODR) the Regiment went on to see active service in the Great War.
 Service in the King Edward's Horse proved to be a highly-regarded training ground for future Officers.
 Some 550 men were transferred from the King Edward’s Horse to become Officers in other units.
-The men of the King Edward's Horse were discharged to the Reserve upon their return to England in 1919 and were never re-embodied with the Regiment being disbanded in 1924.
+The men of the King Edward's Horse were discharged to the Reserve upon their return to England in 1919 and were never re-embodied and were disbanded as a Regiment in 1924.

 Much of the time in the Great War, the King Edward’s Horse were kept in reserve waiting for breakthroughs in the line which rarely if ever occurred.
 They spent much of their time foraging for themselves and their horses and delivering messages.
 The infantry took their abbreviated title of ‘KEH KODR’ and jeeringly called them the ‘King’s Own Despatch Riders’.